Salammbô: Publication

 Contemporary readers familiar with Flaubert's previous realistic work, Madame Bovary, and the legal controversy that followed its publication made Salammbô a bestseller, though its violence and sensuality bore little resemblance to Flaubert's previous work.
 It was praised for its style and story.
-Its descriptions of Carthaginian costume influenced contemporary fashions and the attention it paid to Roman North Africa inspired new interest in archeological exploration there.
+Its descriptions of Cathagenian fashions influenced contemporary clothing styles, and the descriptions of Roman North Africa inspired new interest in archeological exploration there.